 The trader will be able to access the electronic permit for information through the eCITES application.
-The electronic permit is also used to exchange permit information with their national Customs authorities and the designated foreign CITES Management Authorities.
+The electronic permit is also used to exchange permit information with Customs authorities and with foreign Management Agencies.

 The electronic information can also be used to exchange information with other agencies for coordinated inspections, in particular for joint inspection and issuance of CITES and the Sanitary and Phytosanitary (SPS) certificate.